Lockyz-Media/dismondb/README.md

 -- Some hadn't been set when I updated the db to Gen 9 data

 ## Documentation
-This documentation is unfinished and will be worked on more when some variables are renamed.
+This documentation is unfinished and will be worked on more when some variables are renamed

 ### Typedex
 To access the typedex simply use the `typedex(typeName)` function